Shraban123/HMNData/README.md

 # HMNData
-The dataset used for HMN
+The dataset used for Heterogeneous Multi-layered Network for Modeling Complex Graph-Data

 The folder Generated Networks contains the Networks used for the Tables 1 - 5